-- 1. A Stakeholder shall not allow any meal, beverage, cost of entertainment, or combination thereof annually that exceeds the Nominal Value to be purchased for the Stakeholder or a Stakeholder's Relative, as defined in the ACA Conflicts of Interest Policy, by a person whom the Stakeholder knows or has reason to know is employed by or in any way associated with a current or potential Vendor, contractor, grant awardee, or business partner of ACA.
+1. A Stakeholder shall not allow any meal, beverage, cost of entertainment, or combination thereof annually that exceeds the Nominal Value to be purchased for the Stakeholder or a Stakeholder's Relative, as defined in the ACA Conflicts of Interest Policy, by a person whom the Stakeholder knows or has reason to know is employed by or in any way associated with a current or potential Vendor, contractor, grant awardee, or business partner of ACA.
 For example, if Stakeholder accepts a meal under the Nominal Value amount, the Stakeholder cannot accept a subsequent meal that, combined with the initial meal, would exceed the Nominal Value.
-Further, a Stakeholder shall not allow any meal, beverage or cost of entertainment to be purchased for the Stakeholder or a Stakeholder's Relative, as defined in the ACA Conflicts of Interest Policy, by a person where that activity could be interpreted as a bribe or enticement to receive ACA business, funding, or other benefit. - 2.
-A Stakeholder may allow a meal or beverage to be purchased by a third-party for the Stakeholder or Stakeholder's Relative, as defined in the ACA Conflicts of Interest Policy, if the meal or beverage is served as part of a banquet or dining function offered to participants at a conference, convention or similar activity that is widely attended.
-Such events would include sponsorships that are part of an educational, technical or professional development conference that is organized by an association and where the meal is included in connection with attendance at the conference. - 3.
-A Stakeholder who is also employed by another company may have a meal, beverage, or the cost of entertainment, purchased within the context of the other employment when he or she is not performing duties on behalf of ACA. - H. Travel.
+Further, a Stakeholder shall not allow any meal, beverage or cost of entertainment to be purchased for the Stakeholder or a Stakeholder's Relative, as defined in the ACA Conflicts of Interest Policy, by a person where that activity could be interpreted as a bribe or enticement to receive ACA business, funding, or other benefit.2

+2. A Stakeholder may allow a meal or beverage to be purchased by a thirdparty for the Stakeholder or Stakeholder's Relative, as defined in the ACA Conflicts of Interest Policy, if the meal or beverage is served as part of a banquet or dining function offered to participants at a conference, convention or similar activity that is widely attended.
+Such events would include sponsorships that are part of an educational, technical or professional development conference that is organized by an association and where the meal is included in connection with attendance at the conference.

+3. A Stakeholder who is also employed by another company may have a meal, beverage, or the cost of entertainment, purchased within the context of the other employment when he or she is not performing duties on behalf of ACA.

+H. Travel.
 A Stakeholder, acting in his or her duties on behalf of ACA, or Stakeholder's Relative shall not engage in any travel activity where the expenses are paid for by a third-party and where that activity could be interpreted as a bribe or enticement to receive ACA business, funding, or other benefit.
-This would include Vendor-sponsored events that are marketed as a professional development activity, but that instead focus primarily on that Vendor's product, and where the trip includes social activity for the attendees. - 1.
-Non-Business Related Travel.
-ACA employees shall use paid leave for all time spent in travel that is not Business-Related and that occurs outside of the Stakeholder's ACA duties.
-For purposes of this Policy, appropriate paid leave for non-business related travel would include pre-approved vacation time, pre-approved banked vacation time or personal time.
+This would include Vendor-sponsored events that are marketed as a professional development activity, but that instead focus primarily on that Vendor's product, and where the trip includes social activity for the attendees.